-Spring has sprung, and Long Island amusement parks are ready for you and your family.
-Whether your kids are eager to check out the latest rides and attractions, or you can’t wait to make new memories with your family at the parks you enjoyed as a child, now is the perfect time to explore these six local amusement centers.
+Feeling the need for speed and splash?
+Long Island amusement parks are ready for you and your thrill-seeking family.
+If your kids are eager to check out the latest rides and attractions, or you can’t wait to make new memories with your family at parks you enjoyed as a child, now is the perfect time to explore these local amusement centers.

-Most of the parks highlighted below are open only during the weekends during spring; they open full time once school is out.
-See the parks' websites for specific operating hours, as well as coupons or special offers.
+Most of these parks are only open on weekends during spring: They open full time once school is out.
+See the parks' websites for operating hours, coupons, and special offers.
 Sign up for their newsletters or “like” their Facebook pages for even more deals.
-Facebook pages also provide up-to-the-minute information on weather-related park closures, so check them out before embarking on your next outdoor adventure!
+Facebook pages also provide up-to-the-minute information on weather-related park closures, so check them out before embarking on your next outdoor adventure.

 Adventureland — Farmingdale

-Pirate-theme mini-golf is sure to thrill at Bayville Adventure Park.
+Pirate-themed mini-golf and more are sure to delight at Bayville Adventure Park.

 Bayville Adventure Park — Bayville

-A true not-so-buried treasure, this pirate-themed amusement park is conveniently located across from Bayville Beach.
-In addition to its exciting rides and attractions such as Lost Treasure of Captain Blackheart Bay, Adventure Mini Golf, Bumper Boat Safari and Tomb Stone Creek Treasure Hunt, a new attraction coming at the end of this month is Adventure Tower, which will feature a giant slide and rock climbing.
-Three on-site restaurants—Beaches and Cream Ice Cream Parlour, Shipwreck Tavern and Breakers Sports Bar and Grill—should satisfy the cravings of pirates big and small.
-Open now through August; the park transforms into Bayville Scream Park in September and Bayville Winter Wonderland in November.
+A true, not-so-buried treasure, this pirate-themed amusement park is located across from Bayville Beach.
+In addition to its exciting rides and attractions such as Lost Treasure of Captain Blackheart Bay, Adventure Mini Golf, Bumper Boat Safari, and Tomb Stone Creek Treasure Hunt, it also offers a Jungle Tree Top Adventure ropes course and Bradley Bay's Rock Climbing Challenge.
+Three on-site restaurants should satisfy the cravings of pirates big and small.
+Open in the spring through August, the park transforms into Bayville Scream Park in September and Bayville Winter Wonderland in November.
 Birthday party packages are available.

 Boomers!
 Long Island — Medford

 Boomers!
-Long Island has something for everyone, including outdoor rides and attractions such as go-karts, bumper boats, a roller coaster, plenty of kiddie rides, two carousels (indoor and outdoor), miniature golf, an indoor rock wall and an indoor arcade with state-of-the-art games for kids of all ages.
-After a day of rides and games, stop by its newest addition: a Nathan’s restaurant.
+Long Island has something for everyone, including outdoor rides and attractions such as a roller coaster, spinning tea cups, mini jets, convoy trucks, and a kiddie swing.
+Kids will also enjoy a train, two carousels, miniature golf, an indoor rock wall, and an indoor arcade with state-of-the-art games for kids of all ages.
+After a day of rides and games, stop by the on-site Nathan's Famous restaurant.
 Birthday packages are available.
-The park is open year round with outdoor rides generally closed for the winter months beginning in November.

 Country Fair Entertainment Park — Medford

 There is so much to do at this park your family won’t know where to start.
-There is a figure-8 go-kart track, two mini-golf courses, a 30-bay driving range, batting cages, an outdoor laser tag field, GAGA ball, and an arcade.
-Its newest attraction, opening this season, is Spin Zone bumper cars, which will have the whole family spinning in circles.
-There is a new, on-site restaurant that serves brick-oven pizza, burgers, and ice cream, and a bar that serves craft beer, wine, and cocktails.
-In addition to birthday party packages, the park also offers year-round catering for large affairs, from weddings to company events and sweet 16 parties.
-The park is open March through November.
+There is a figure-8 go-kart track, two mini-golf courses, a 30-bay driving range, batting cages, an outdoor laser tag field (open in June) and an arcade.
+The Spin Zone bumper cars will have the whole family spinning in circles.
+There is an on-site restaurant that serves brick-oven pizza, burgers, and ice cream, and a bar that serves craft beer, wine and cocktails.
+In addition to birthday party packages, the park also offers year-round catering for large affairs, from weddings to company events and Sweet 16 parties.

-Enjoy a four-person water-slide experience at Splish Splash in Calverton.
+Delight in the four-person water slide at Splish Splash in Calverton.

 Splish Splash — Calverton

-Take the Long Island Expressway to the very end and head straight to Splish Splash, Long Island's favorite family water park.
-Its more than 95 acres include exciting water slides, rides and attractions.
+Take the Long Island Expressway to Exit 72 and head straight to Splish Splash, Long Island's favorite family water park.
+Its 95-plus acres include water slides, and other rides and attractions.
 For those daring (and tall) enough, there’s Cliff Diver, Abyss and a unique water coaster, Bootleggers Run.
+Two new, high thrill rides will make a splash starting Memorial Day weekend.
+On Riptide Racer, four guests line up on mats and race to the finish line—head first.
+Bombs Away features dueling 300-foot slides perched on a tower.
 Or head to the Lazy River or Soak City for a more relaxing experience.
-There is a large kiddie area with plenty to keep little ones cool and happy, including the Octopus Pool and Pirates Cove.
-Throughout the summer, expect to see exciting events such as the World’s Largest Swimming Lesson and Hawaiian Luau.
+A large kiddie area offers plenty to keep little ones cool and happy, including the Octopus Pool and Pirates Cove.
 There are a number of restaurants, snack bars and gift shops.
 Cabanas and lockers are available for rent.
 Birthday party packages are also available.
-Splish Splash is open May through September.

 Tiki Action Park — Centereach

-This article was originally posted in 2014.
-It was updated in May 2017.
+A version of this article was posted in 2014.
+It was updated in May 2018.